All Energy Forum-Panel

 Session Organizers: Vince Gilbert (EXCEL Services Corp), Piyush Sabharwall (INL)

-This session will provide a unique opportunity to see an apples-to-apples energy comparison because efficient and effective energy applications supported by a diverse energy policy is a complex thing to understand for both technical professionals and members of the public.
-This forum will provide a “safe and level playing field” for discussion of related energy issues by a panel of experts representing technologies such as fossil, hydro, natural gas, nuclear, solar, and wind.
-In order to achieve valid comparisons and insights a standard speaking agenda and comparative metrics will be utilized.
-Application of a standard Life Cycle model will help direct presentations and discussions in a consistent matter that recognizes R&D, licensing, construction, operations and maintenance, and decommissioning costs.
-Total environmental value and U.S. climate policy will also be part of invited discussions.
-After initial presentations are made a discussion will take place regarding the current U.S. Government’s climate change policy as well as thoughts from the speakers and audience as to the most appropriate energy mix for the future.
+This session will provide a unique opportunity to participate in an apples-to-apples comparison of energy sources.
+Development of efficient and effective energy applications supported by government energy policy is a complex thing to understand for both technical professionals and members of the public.
+This forum will provide a “safe and level playing field” for discussion of related energy issues, by a panel of industry experts and consultants representing technologies such as fossil, hydro, natural gas, nuclear, wind, solar and the investment community.
+Valid comparisons and insights using a broad speaking agenda are desired with comparative metrics for R&D, licensing, construction, operations and maintenance and decommissioning development stages.
+Appropriate U.S. climate policy and the resulting environmental value will also be part of invited discussions.
+After initial presentations are made a second discussion will take place for questions and answers regarding governmental challenges to manage climate change policy as well as thoughts from the speakers and audience as to the most appropriate energy mix for the future.

 Delivering the Nuclear Promise-Panel